 The Discovery Academy

-Our largest Academy opened in September 2011 and moved into a new £25 million accommodation in September 2013.
+Our largest academy opened in September 2011, and moved into a new £25 million accommodation in September 2013.
 Student numbers are increasing and attainment for all students is improving steadily.
-The highly qualified and committed staff follow the ‘mission statement’ of Expect Excellence.
-Steady improvement was validated by Ofsted in 2016 with good judgments for teaching, behaviour and leadership.
-In 2017 we are very proud that Discovery was the most improved Academy in the City, with results continuing to improve in 2018.
+The highly qualified and committed staff pioneer the Expect Excellence mission statement.
+Steady improvement was validated by Ofsted in 2016 with good judgements for teaching, behaviour, and leadership.
+In 2017 we are very proud that Discovery was the most improved academy in the city, with results continuing to improve in 2018 and beyond.

 The Excel Academy

-Holden Lane High School converted to become the Excel Academy in March 2014 and has consistently been one of the highest performing academies in Stoke-on-Trent.
+Holden Lane High School converted to become the Excel Academy in March 2014, and has consistently been one of the highest performing academies in Stoke-on-Trent.
 Student numbers are increasing rapidly as the success of the Academy has led to many years being oversubscribed.
-It is the school of choice in the north of the city and is housed in new build and refurbished buildings.
+It is the school of choice in the north of the city and is housed in a new build, complimented by refurbished buildings.

 Maple Court Academy

 The Alpha Academies Trust sets a very clear vision for all its educational providers: to champion the life chances of learners in the community it serves.
 This vision is systematically implemented in Maple Court Academy.
-As a result, pupils receive good quality education in a safe environment where their best interests are uppermost.
+As a result, pupils receive a good quality education in a safe environment, where their best interests are paramount.

-Since it became an Academy in 2014 standards have improved.
-As a result the Academy achieved a good grade in its 2016 Ofsted Inspection.
-Our approach to teaching and learning is very inclusive and we strive to ensure that the support and feedback given to pupils results in all groups learning equally well in lessons.
+Since it became an academy in 2014, standards have improved.
+Consequently, the academy achieved a good grade in its 2016 Ofsted inspection.
+Our approach to teaching and learning is very inclusive, and we strive to ensure that the support and feedback given to pupils results in all groups learning equally well in lessons.

-Alpha Academies Trust and our governors have supported significant investment in buildings and facilities here since 2014, creating a first class learning environment for pupils and staff alike.
-We are proud of the improvements we have made at Maple Court Academy and urge all candidates for positions here to come and see it for themselves.
+Alpha Academies Trust and our governors have supported significant investment in buildings and facilities here since 2014, creating a first class learning environment for pupils and staff.
+We are proud of the improvements we have made at Maple Court Academy, and urge all candidates for positions here to come and see it for themselves.

-Two schools in the City are federated to the Trust.
-Sneyd Green Primary and Birches Head Academy are located in the North of the City.
-This enables the schools to access a range of services provided by the Trust whilst remaining a Local Authority School.
-Both schools have recently received academy orders to convert as Academies within the Trust.
+Eaton Park Academy is federated to the Trust and is located in the South of the City.
+This enables the school to access a range of services provided by the Trust.

-In total, over 2,500 students aged 4-19 years are currently on roll in our Academies.
-Together with the wider Trust federated schools, the numbers of students supported by the Trust extends to around 3,600.
+In total, over 3300 students aged 4-19 years are currently on roll in our academies.
+Together with the wider Trust federated schools, the numbers of students supported by the Trust extends to around 3816.